 A Personal Protection Order (also known as a PPO) is a civil protection order against violence, the threat of violence, and various forms of stalking.
 In other words, if someone has stalked you, threatened you, tried to hurt you, or has successfully hurt you, you can get a PPO which will state that they aren’t allowed to come to your home or job, or make contact with you in any way.
 Anyone who violates a PPO is subject to criminal charges under Michigan law.
 For example, you can be arrested without a warrant if you violate a PPO.
 This means that a person accused of violating a Personal Protection Order can be immediately arrested by police without the need for an arrest warrant.

 The parties involved in a PPO action are called the petitioner and the respondent.
-The petitioner is the party seeking the protection of the PPO; this person is sometimes called the Plaintiff.
-The respondent is the party against whom the PPO is sought; this person is sometimes called the defendant.
+The petitioner is the person seeking the protection of the PPO (this person is sometimes called the Plaintiff).
+The respondent is the person named in the PPO as the stalker or abuser (this person is sometimes called the defendant).

 (i) is a current spouse or former spouse;

-(ii) has a child in common with petitioner;
+(ii) has a child in common with the petitioner;

-(iii) resides or has resided in the same household as petitioner; or
+(iii) lives or has lived in the same household as the petitioner; or

-(iv) has or had a dating relationship with petitioner.
+(iv) has or had a dating relationship with the petitioner.

 The second type is a Non-Domestic Stalking PPO (MCLA 600.2950a).
 This type of PPO protects victims of stalking, regardless of the relationship between the parties.
 “Stalking” is defined as: